Dell is Practically Giving Away This Gaming Laptop for Black Friday | Digital Trends

 Should you shop this gaming laptop Black Friday deal or wait until Cyber Monday?

 Remember — if you manage to find something better on Cyber Monday, you can always cancel your existing order or return it if it’s too late.
-Retailers are honoring extending returns windows for the holidays, like Amazon’s January 2022 return window.
+Retailers are honoring extended return windows for the holidays, like Amazon’s January 2022 return window.
 Just keep an eye on delivery times so you don’t have to wait too long for your bargain.

 Digital Trends may earn commission on products purchased through our links, which supports the work we do for our readers.